Zaki978/Project-Portfolio/README.md

 # Project Portfolio

+### About Me
 Welcome!
-This portfolio showcases my experience and skills in data analysis, visualization and programming as outlined below.
+I'm Zaki, a recent grauduate student from Georgetown University that is passionate about data and is seeking a full-time position as a data analyst, or a position requiring data analysis techniques.
+This page is my data portfolio which showcases my experience and skills in data analysis, visualization and programming as outlined below.

 #### Technical Skills: SQL, Tableau, Python (Pandas, Matplotlib and Seaborn libraries) and Excel